Bombay State

-Bombay State was a large Indian state created at the time of India's Independence, with other regions being added to it in the succeeding years.
-Bombay Presidency (roughly equating to the present-day Indian state of Maharashtra, excluding South Maharashtra and Vidarbha) was merged with the princely states of Baroda, Western India and Gujarat (the present-day Indian state of Gujarat) and the Deccan States (which included parts of the present-day Indian states of Maharashtra and Karnataka).
+Bombay State was a large Indian state created in 1950 from the erstwhile Bombay Province, with other regions being added to it in the succeeding years.
+Bombay Province (in British India roughly equating to the present-day Indian state of Maharashtra, excluding Marathwada and Vidarbha) was merged with the princely states of Baroda, Western India and Gujarat (the present-day Indian state of Gujarat) and the Deccan States (which included parts of the present-day Indian states of Maharashtra and Karnataka).

-On 1 November 1956, Bombay State was re-organized under the States Reorganisation Act on linguistic lines, absorbing various territories including the Saurashtra and Kutch States, which ceased to exist.
+On 1 November 1956, Bombay State was reorganised under the States Reorganisation Act on linguistic lines, absorbing various territories including the Saurashtra and Kutch States, which ceased to exist.
 On 1 May 1960, Bombay State was dissolved and split on linguistic lines into the two states of Gujarat, with Gujarati speaking population and Maharashtra, with Marathi speaking population.

 History

 During the British Raj, portions of the western coast of India under direct British rule were part of the Bombay Presidency.
-In 1937, the Bombay Presidency became a province of British India.

-After India gained independence in 1947 and when India was partitioned, Bombay Presidency became part of India, and Sind province became part of Pakistan.
-The territory retained by India was restructured into Bombay State.
-It included princely states such as Kolhapur in Deccan, and Baroda and the Dangs in Gujarat, which had been under the political influence of the former Bombay Presidency.
+After Indian independence in 1947 and when India was partitioned, Bombay Province remained part of India, while Sind Province became part of Pakistan.
+The territory retained by India was restructured into Bombay State when India became a republic in 1950.
+It included princely states such as Kolhapur in Deccan, and Baroda and the Dangs in Gujarat, which had former parts of Deccan States Agency and Baroda, Western India and Gujarat States Agency.